muggy8/improbable/from-me-to-me/UIb4kVxn.md

 That's right, the girl that's currently speaking with Mikay right now was my sister, Amanda.

-various thoughts flooded my mind as Mikay and amanda made their excange.
+various thoughts flooded my mind as Mikay and Amanda made their exchange.

 should I run?